DIMO-Network/devices-api/README.md

 ## gRPC library

-We should probably put these in the repositories of the services that own them, but we are putting this off for now.
-To make changes to the current suite for, e.g., the devices API, run
+To regenerate grpc code, if you make changes to the .proto files:

 ```
 protoc --go_out=. --go_opt=paths=source_relative \